renec-chain/renec/docs/src/developing/clients/javascript-api.md

 ### Creating and Sending Transactions

-To interact with programs on Solana, you create, sign, and send transactions to the network.
+To interact with programs on Renec, you create, sign, and send transactions to the network.
 Transactions are collections of instructions with signatures.
 The order that instructions exist in a transaction determines the order they are executed.

-A transaction in Solana-Web3.js is created using the [`Transaction`](javascript-api.md#Transaction) object and adding desired messages, addresses, or instructions.
+A transaction in Renec-Web3.js is created using the [`Transaction`](javascript-api.md#Transaction) object and adding desired messages, addresses, or instructions.

 Take the example of a transfer transaction: